-Naturalness refers to the extent to which a landscape appears untouched by human influence emphasizes its similarity to natural environments.
+Naturalness refers to the extent to which a landscape appears untouched by human influence its similarity emphasizes to environments.
 The concept of naturalness is one of the concepts studied in most landscape preference research and is generally used to describe how close a landscape is to the perceived natural state (Ode et al., 2009).
 It is noteworthy that perceived naturalness can be different from ecological naturalness (Tveit et al., 2006).
 Environmental psychologists and proponents of ecological aesthetics both recognize naturalness as a critical aspect of visual quality (Purcell & Lamb, 1998; Gobster, 1999).